gausslabs/MP-PSI/pkg/README.md

 # MP-PSI

-The package contains the APIs to build a multi party private set intersection web-app.
+The package contains the APIs to build a multi party private set intersection (MP-PSI) web-app.
 Note that the APIs are compiled specifically for web browser environments and are not compatible with a node environment.

 PSI stands for Private Set Intersection.
 It allows two parties to compute the intersection of their sets without revealing anything else about their sets.